 Tallow is a versatile and traditional fat derived from the rendered fat of cattle, sheep, or other animals.
 Once a staple in kitchens and industries, it has recently seen a resurgence in popularity due to its various applications, ranging from cooking to skincare and beyond.
-This article will delve into what is tallow, its origins, various uses, benefits, and drawbacks, providing a comprehensive overview of this age-old substance.
+This article will explores that what is tallow, its origins, various uses, benefits, and drawbacks, providing a comprehensive overview of this age-old substance.

 What is Tallow?